-Have you ever wondered whether your or a close friend or relative may have a problem with alcohol?
+Have you ever wondered whether your or a close friend or relative may have a drinking problem?
 There is no definitive answer to this question, but fortunately there are ways to accurately diagnose qualities of alcoholics, social drinkers, and binge drinkers.
 It’s important to keep these qualities and signs in mind if you suspect yourself or a loved one of possibly having a drinking problem.

 According to the U.S. Department of Health and Human Services, moderate drinking for the average person is defined as 1 drink per day for women and up to 2 drinks per day for men.
 This establishes a baseline for what is considered healthy according to the National Institute of Alcohol Abuse and Alcoholism, but it doesn’t help us to define the guidelines for what constitutes alcoholism.

 What Are Social Drinkers?

 So what constitutes a drink?
 A helpful marker for designating drinks is that one drink is equal to: 12 ounces of beer (roughly 5% alcohol content), 8 ounces of malt liquor (roughly 7% alcohol content), 5 ounces of wine (roughly 12% alcohol content), or 1.5 ounces of 80-proof (roughly 40% alcohol content) aka whiskey, vodka, rum, or gin.

 Social drinking is difficult to define because different cultures and environments may tolerate disparate levels of inebriation.
 However, for the sake of clarity, social drinking should be defined as drinking within a reasonable limit that stays within the safe limits of alcohol use.
 However, if you ascribe to the guidelines outlined by the NIAAA, many people would be considered alcoholics, and that the limits of 1-2 drinks per day is not a realistic expectation.
 Some characteristics that accurately describe social drinkers are that they: